What is the difference between a kaftan and a djellaba?

 Introduction

-In traditional Moroccan and oriental fashion, two garments stand out: the kaftan and the djellaba .
+In traditional Moroccan and Middle Eastern fashion, two garments stand out: the kaftan and the djellaba.
 Both are rich in history and symbolism, but they are not worn in the same contexts.
-So, what is the difference between a kaftan and a djellaba ?
-Let's discover together their characteristics, uses, and meanings.
+So, what is the difference between a kaftan and a djellaba?
+Let’s explore their characteristics, uses, and meanings together.

-The caftan is a long feminine dress , often made from noble fabrics such as silk or satin.
+A kaftan is a long, feminine dress, often made of luxurious fabrics such as silk or satin.

-The collar is worked: V-neck, round neck or square neck, often decorated with embroidery.
+The neckline is elaborately designed: V-neck, round neck, or square neck, often adorned with embroidery.

-Each handcrafted piece is unique, and the kaftan remains above all an elegant dress that reflects Moroccan tradition.
-Today, there is a wide selection online , offered at different prices, with options for sale, rental and even sales .
+Each handcrafted piece is unique, and the kaftan remains, above all, an elegant dress that reflects Moroccan tradition.
+Today, there is a wide selection available online, at various price points, with options to buy, rent, and even take advantage of sales.

 The djellaba: an everyday garment

-The djellaba, for its part, is a traditional garment worn by both women and men.
+The djellaba, on the other hand, is a traditional garment worn by both women and men.

-It is recognizable by its pointed hood (called qob), absent from the caftan.
+It can be recognized by its pointed hood (called a qob), which is not found on the kaftan.

-Less fitted, it does not mark the waist and is therefore suitable for everyday use.
+It's less form-fitting, so it doesn't accentuate the waist and is therefore suitable for everyday wear.

 The sleeves are wide and comfortable.

-The collar is usually plain, sometimes buttoned like a shirt .
+The collar is usually simple, sometimes buttoned like a shirt.

 The djellaba is therefore more practical and accessible.
-Unlike the caftan, it is not exclusively a feminine party dress , but rather an outfit adapted to everyday life.
+Unlike the kaftan, it is not exclusively a festive dress for women, but rather an outfit suitable for everyday wear.

 Kaftan |